-I was taught how to make Cornbread Stuffing by a lady from the South.
-She encouraged me to cut the vegetables larger than I was used to in order to give the stuffing a more rustic look and flavor.
-Thanksgiving wouldn’t be the same without it.
+A lady from the South taught me how to make Cornbread Stuffing.
+She encouraged me to cut the vegetables larger than I usually do in order to give the stuffing a more rustic look and flavor.
+Thanksgiving wouldn’t be the same for us without it.
 Make the Cornbread at least one day in advance of making the stuffing.
 It needs to dry out before it’s added to the vegetables.
 I actually make the cornbread weeks in advance as part of my planning strategy for cooking for a large crowd.

 Prep time: 20 minutes

 Note: The bulk of the ingredients is too much to properly stir in one skillet.
 You can use two skillets at the same time or divide the recipe in half and prepare it twice in one skillet.